igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 # Reflection on Work to Include

-During class this past week, as well as the week before my professor stressed how important it was to display pieces in the portfolio that align with the work that I want to do as a job
+During class this past week, as well as the week before my professor stressed how important it was to display pieces in the portfolio that align with the work that I want to do as a job.
+In theory that made this whole project really easy and enjoyable but since I have been through a software engineer interview enough times I know the hard stuff, the theory and application of basic datastructures are super important.
+So I have re-evaluated some of the work I plan to display to include my documentation and overalll interpretation of basic CS mat

 IDEAS:
 -for this week talk about how you plan to actually add some more theory stuff